DanialArab/MLOPS/README.md

 + in a notebook we may save a model through pickle, when coming back we may not exactly know which model was saved, so that is why we save the model in a place called **model registry** where we keep all the models along with the metrics in the experiment tarcker, which is great for future reference with no ambiguity.
 + we need to decompose our notebook and trun it into something that can be easily re-executed, which is called **ML pipeline**, like if we want to re-train the model what are the cells that we need to re-execute!
 We can parameterize our ML pipeline like in the future we just need to tune these parameters to easily re-execute the training through running a python script containing the ML pipeline.
 We use tools and best practices to achieve this, like using **Prefect** and **Kubeflow.**

-So it is recommended to put the codes in a python script in a  more modular format.
+So it is recommended to put the codes in a python script to turn the notebook into a more modular format.

 <a name="6"></a>
 ## 3. Experiment tracking and model management